robweber/ha-betabrite-sign/README.md

 ## Install

-The install procedure assumes you have a working version of the Rasperry Pi OS already installed on an Rpi or Rpi Zero.
+The install procedure assumes you have a working version of the Raspberry Pi OS already installed on an Rpi or Rpi Zero.
 Obviously you also need an LED sign that utilizes the Alphasign Protocol and a way for the RPI to talk to it.
 If you notice that the time is incorrect on the sign use `raspi-config` to set the correct localization information.

 ```
 # install os deps